vsheahan/Embedding-Space-Invaders/PROJECT_STRUCTURE.md

 To get datasets for experiments, see the "Getting Datasets" section in README.md.

 You can use:
-- Quick demo mode (generates synthetic data)
+- Quick demo mode (generates synthetic data on the fly)
-- Download scripts provided in the repo
+- Source your own datasets from academic repositories
-- Your own datasets following the expected format
+- Format: one prompt per line in `.txt` files

 ## Ignored Files (via .gitignore)